DukeGW/DukeGW/README.md

   👋 Hey there!
-I’m @DukeGW
+My name is Duke Wall

   👀 I’m interested in the hardware of computers and love to find a solution to any error that can appear